kkhetarpal/Literature/MultiArmBandits.md

   Qn+1 = Qn + 1/n (Rn - Qn).
 This requires for us to store only Qn and n apart from computing each new reward.
 * Using incremental implementation, we get New Estimate -> Old Estimate + Stepsize [Target - OldEstimate]
 * Nonstationary Bandits: weight recent rewards more heavily than long-past ones.
 This can be done by using a constant step size parameter.
 Using a weighted average where the weight, [alpha * (1-alpha)^(n-1)] given to the reward Ri depends on how mnay rewards ago, n-i, was observed.
 The weight decays exponentially according to the exponent on 1-alpha.
 (If 1 - alpha = 0, then all the weight goes on the very last reward, Rn, because of the convention that 0^0 = 1.)
 Accordingly, this is sometimes called an exponential, recency-weighted average.
+* When alpha = 1/n, by law of large numbers the sample-average method is guaranteed to converge which is not the case when alpha is a constant.

 **Initial Values Good or Bad ?**
   * Until now the methods for action-value estimates depend on initial estimate Q1(a).